-Do you have precious china or other dishware to pack for your next move or you in need of residential moving kansas city?
+Do you have precious china or other dishware to pack for your next move or are you in need of residential moving companies in Kansas City?
 Follow these detailed steps to ensure your dishes are packed safely no matter the distance they will travel.

 This will be the place where you’ll do the actual wrapping of each dish in paper, bubble wrap, or the material of your choosing.
 Then from here, you will transfer them into your reinforced and padded boxes.
 You can use a kitchen table or counter for this station.
 Any elevated surface is recommended as opposed to using a spot on the floor.

 Especially fragile pieces are safest in the center of a stack of dishes and covered by several sheets of wrapping material.
 Wrap these completely by tucking paper and padding into the center of the plate, diagonally from each corner.
 Use some tape to secure the paper bundle.